May 5, 2020

 Every year, until The Revolution comes again, the counter-revolution manipulates the historic birthday of Dr Martin Luther King, that so many people fought for, as their symbol of Black “integration” into imperialism and “non-violent” acquiescence to, at best, Barack Obama’s cynical negation of his dream.

 As Donald Trump has just assassinated Iranian General Quassem Soleimani – with Democratic Party token opposition at best and acquiescence at worse, Dr King reminds us that “the United States, my government, is the greatest purveyor violence in the world.”
-As Bernie Sanders and Elizabeth Warren squabble for
+As Bernie Sanders and Elizabeth Warren squabble for King reminds us that U.S. society is a moral disgrace and we need a revolutionary movement to challenge its “racism, militarism, poverty, and materialism.”

 His thoughts offer Democrats and the Movement a challenge.
 There is an urgent need for a revolutionary worldview to challenge the racism and reaction of Donald Trump’s Make America Great Again fascist appeal.
 Meanwhile, on the ground, Black and Latino communities and the world are suffering the worst political, economic, and ecological catastrophe with little help in sight.
-In this
+In this , the most engaged and introspective study of Dr King’s theory and practice is an urgent corrective than can offer hope and inspiration.

 Today I work in South Central Los Angeles with the Labor/Community Strategy Center along with Black and Latinx community members and high school students fighting for “the social welfare state not the police state/the climate justice state not the warfare state.
 We are working in the traditions of Sitting Bull, Toussaint L’Ouverture, Frederick Douglass, W.E.B.
 DuBois, Claudia Jones, Paul Robeson, Ho Chi Minh, Patrice Lumumba, Fannie Lou Hamer, Malcolm X, and the wonderful, revolutionary Dr Martin Luther King Jr. How fortunate we are that our Strategy and Soul Movement Center is at 3546 Martin Luther King.
 Jr. Boulevard in the heart of South L.A. at the historic corner of King and Crenshaw.